Hash-AK/AK-Printer/JOURNAL.md

 Made by: @Hash-AK
 Repository link: https://github.com/Hash-AK/AK-Printer/
-Total hours so far: 15 minutes
+Total hours so far: 1 hour

 - [x] I have access to a makerspace 3d printer, can't make infinite print with it tho